NEET Application Form 2020 - Correction Window (Re-opened), Dates, How to make Changes

 After submitting the corrections, the NEET application correction slip will be displayed on the screen with the corrected information.

-Any modifications or corrections to the photograph/signature can be done using the facility given by NTA after January 31, 2020.
+NTA had intimated all students about the image discrepancy which must be corrected by students.
+Any modifications or corrections to the photograph/signature could be done using the login facility given by NTA or even with the correction window from January 15 to 31, 2020.
 Candidates must follow the steps below to correct any discrepancies in their photograph or signature uploaded with the NEET application form 2020.

 Steps to correct image discrepancies